-- CIS 119 Microcomputer Principles (3)

-- CIS 351 Systems Analysis, Design, and Implementation I

-- CIS 472 IT Project Management
+CIS 110 Introduction to Business Information Systems (3) CIS 119 Microcomputer Principles (3) CIS 351 Systems Analysis, Design, and Implementation I CIS 472 IT Project Management

 Two of the following: Any 200 or higher CIS or CS level course

 - Work effectively in teams to complete projects. - Demonstrate the ability to effectively communicate and collaborate with colleagues, stakeholders, and external audiences. - Successfully analyze an information systems and business problem and generate a business solution. - Demonstrate the ability to troubleshoot, manage, and support current information systems technologies.